28% of Families:

 A leading expert in pediatric genetic disorders with a deep commitment to translational care for rare disease patients.

-Dr. Laura Lambert, Ph.D., Research Geneticist, Mayo Clinic
+Dr. Laura Lambert, Ph.D., Research Geneticist

 A driving force in developing and validating gene therapies for single-patient applications, with a focus on restoring protein function at the molecular level.